 scholarship midshipmen are commissioned as Ensigns in the U.S. Navy or as Second Lieutenants in the U.S. Marine Corps, and serve on

 *This program is not offered to UNF Nursing students.
-For a list of schools with NROTS approved Nursing Programs, please visit: http://www.nrotc.navy.mil/nursing_only_schools.html
+For a list of schools with NROTC-approved Nursing Programs, please visit: NROTC-approved Nursing Programs.

-Interested students can apply for admission into the NROTC through the Four and Three-Year College Program as long as they have a minimum of three years left in his or her 4-year Degree Plan; and incur no obligation until selected for advanced standing.
-Admitted students agree to take certain Naval
+Interested students can apply for admission into the NROTC College Program (Basic) as long as they have a minimum of three years left in their 4-year Degree Plan.
+Accepted students participate strictly on a volunteer basis and incur no service obligation until selected for College Program (Advanced Standing).
+Admitted students agree to take Naval

 uniforms, Naval Science textbooks, and pays students monthly subsistence allowance during the junior and senior years for a maximum